XpressAI/xircuits.io/docs/tutorials/AutoML/PycaretNLP.md

 Before starting any of these examples, please ensure that you installed <code>Pycaret=>2.2</code> in your working environment.
 You can use <code>pip install pycaret==2.3.8</code> to install it too.

-**Note :** Some functionalities in AutoML NLP requires english language model.
-The language model is not downloaded automatically when you install pycaret.
+**Note :** Some functionalities in AutoML NLP requires an English language model.
+The language model is not downloaded automatically when you install Pycaret.
 To download the model, please type the following in your command line:

 ```
 python -m spacy download en_core_web_sm